salt-die/batgrl/docs/user/pong_tutorial.rst

         background_color_pair=WHITE_ON_BLUE,
     )

-    game_field.add_widgets(
+    game_field.add_gadgets(
         left_paddle,
         right_paddle,
         divider,
         left_score_label,
         right_score_label,
     )
-    self.add_widget(game_field)
+    self.add_gadget(game_field)

 Running the file now should give a complete pong game!
 Nice!

 Now What?
 ---------
-This is only scraping the surface of nurses_2!
+This is only scraping the surface of batgrl!
 For future improvements, you could:

 * Use images or animations for the game field, paddles, or ball.
 * Trigger an animation or graphical effect when the ball collides with the paddle or goes out of bounds.